JakeChampion/fetch/README.md

 not support installing fuzzy versions from modules not published on their registry.

-Instead, you can choose ot install **fetch** at an exact specific version by changing `package.json` to:
+Instead, you can choose to install **fetch** at an exact specific version by changing `package.json` to:

 ```